drisabelles/drisabelles/README.md

 - 👋 Hi, I’m @drisabelles
-- 👀 I’m interested in outdoor activities, family and friens gathering and adventures
+- 👀 I’m interested in outdoor activities, family and friends gathering and adventures
-- 🌱 I’m currently learning python, html, css
+- 🌱 I’m currently learning python, java, java script
 - 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me ...
+- 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/drisabelles/)

 <!---
 drisabelles/drisabelles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.